mschipperheyn/normalizr-immutable/README.md

 ### How about Maps, Lists, etc?
 Normalizr-Immutable uses Records where possible in order to maintain object.property style access.
 Sequences are implemented through Lists.
 If you defined an object reference on your to-be-normalized object, it will be processed as a Record if the property has a Schema defined for it.
 Otherwise, it will become a Map (and require object.get('property') style access).

+When you work with Lists and Maps, such as with loops, you should use es6 style .forEach etc instead of for...in, for...of.
+Obviously, the latter will not work.

 ### Creating a schema
 Creating a schema is the same as originally in Normalizr, but we now add a Record to the definition.
 Please note that you need to use arrayOf, unionOf and valuesOf of Normalizr-Immutable.